MatthieuLemoine/quick-actions/README.md

 ## Features

-* Open projects in Atom
+* Open projects in your favorite editor.